Research projects

 The Silver Restitution Project

 The Bayerisches Nationalmuseum is working on the restitution of 111 objects from the silver confiscation imposed on German Jews in 1939 to descendants of the last legitimate owners.
-The current project "Search for Heirs to Silver Objects Confiscated in 1939 and now in the Bayerisches Nationalmuseum", which runs to 2023, is funded by the German Lost Art Foundation and the Bavarian State Ministry of Science and Art.
+The current project "Search for Heirs to Silver Objects Confiscated in 1939 and now in the Bayerisches Nationalmuseum" is funded by the German Lost Art Foundation and the Bavarian State Ministry of Science and Art.

 NEU Projekt Erbensuche D103737